-- Complete an "Application for State Of Hawaii Firearm Certification for Qualified Retired Law Enforcement Officers Pursuant to 18 United States Code § 926C. - 2.
+- Complete an "Application for State Of Hawaii Firearm Certification for Qualified Retired Law Enforcement Officers Pursuant to 18 United States Code § 926C." - 2.
 You must meet ALL requirements of 18 U.S.C. § 926C. - 3.
 Complete a physical examination, which must include an eye test and hearing test.
 Your physician must also certify that you are physically capable of carrying and using a concealed firearm.
-All costs associated with the physical exam shall be paid by the applicant. - Complete and sign waivers to allow for a mental health clearance and consent to release confidential information and records. - Complete a firearms certification program approved by the State of Hawaii.
+All costs associated with the physical exam shall be paid by the applicant. - 4.
+Complete and sign waivers to allow for a mental health clearance and consent to release confidential information and records. - Complete a firearms certification program approved by the State of Hawaii.
 All costs related to obtaining the firearm certification from an approved firearm trainer are to be paid by the applicant. - V. If the Agency from which you separated refuses to issue you a photographic identification, you will not be able to meet the qualification requirement set out in 18 U.S.C. § 926C(d).
-The State of Hawaii will not recognize you as a "qualified retired law enforcement officer" and you will not be permitted to carry a concealed firearm in the State of Hawaii.
+The State of Hawaii will not recognize you as a "qualified retired law enforcement officer" and you will not be permitted to carry a concealed firearm in the State of Hawaii. - VI.
+If you meet all the requirements of 18 U.S.C. § 926C and H.R.S. chapter 134 and decide to carry a concealed firearm in the State of Hawaii, we would recommend the following: - Make sure that you have your governmental agency issued law enforcement photographic identification and, if not part of your government issued photographic identification, proof of firearm certification (State of Hawaii Firearm Certification card) whenever you are carrying an approved concealed firearm. - b.
+If stopped by a law enforcement officer (LEO), you should calmly indicate to the LEO that you are a separated from service law enforcement officer and in possession of a concealed weapon, pursuant to the Law Enforcement Officers Safety Act.
+You should then present the officer with your governmental agency issued photographic identification and, if not part of your government issued photographic identification, proof of valid firearm certification (State of Hawaii Firearm Certification card).